 More About Grateful We’re Not Dead And The CD

 Grateful We’re Not Dead was formed in 2003 by Bruce Penniston, Gord Breedyk, and Don White.
 Al Owler became a full-fledged member in 2008.
 The purpose for the band, other than just having fun, was to participate in raising money for charities and other good causes and to entertain at peace events.
-The band covers all its own costs and as of mid-2019, Grateful We’re Not Dead has been involved in raising almost $300,000.
+The band covers all its own costs and as of August 12, 2023, Grateful We’re Not Dead has been involved in raising over $306,000.
 We hope to continue the project for another few years.

 About The Music